 Potential Changes in Plan Benefits

 The University cost commitment to the Staff Pension Plan is a fixed percentage of earnings.
-The plan has a written funding policy as part of the plan text that calls for the Plan’s actuary to perform certain funding tests and for the Pension Board to take appropriate action if the Plan’s funding level falls outside certain limits.
-If the financial health of the Plan falls below a certain level, benefits may be reduced until adequate funding is restored.
-If at any point, after building appropriate contingency reserves, the Plan has excess funds, they must be used to provide benefit improvements or cash distributions.
+The Plan has a written Funding Policy as part of the Plan text that calls for the Plan’s actuary to perform certain funding tests and for the Pension Board to take appropriate action if the Plan’s funding level falls outside certain limits.
+Where the Benefits/Funding Test shows that the funding is insufficient or more than sufficient, the Pension Board must follow certain steps to restore the balance, with future indexing being the first item to be addressed.
 Please refer to the Plan’s Funding Policy for additional information.

 The UBC Staff Pension Plan (SPP) funds are invested in variety of asset classes through external investment managers and in accordance with the Plan’s Statement of Policies and Procedures (SIPP).
 Please refer to the Investments page for further information.